Parent

 For families who have recently adopted, Parent Coaching can help with applying principles of attachment and provide support in the initial months of adjustment.

-For adoptive families who have been home for longer, a child’s growing feeling of safety and security in their home can allow new and challenging behaviors to emerge as a child begins to shed the survival skills that may have made them compliant in the beginning.
+For adoptive families who have been home for longer, or families doing foster care, a child’s growing feeling of safety and security in their home can allow new and challenging behaviors to emerge as a child begins to shed the survival skills that may have made them compliant in the beginning.
 Adoption is a lifeline journey; issues can emerge or re-emerge as a child goes through a new development stage.
 A reoccurrence can be confusing or frustrating to parents who feel like they have dealt with and resolved an issue.
 They may be surprised they need to repeat or return to strategies they used when they were newly home.
-Parent Coaching can help a family sort through the behavior and needs of a child.

 Parent Coaching sessions are 45-60 minutes long and provide parents with new and different tools and techniques that are different from traditional parenting.
 These tools and techniques are used to build additional strengths and parenting skills and to enhance relationships with the child.